COVID-19 Impact on Anoka County Services

-- During our closure, Civil Unit Staff will still be working to provide service of process to the public via modified methods.
-We can accept your documents via e-mail at RS-Civil@co.anoka.mn.us or Fax-763-324-5070.
+- Civil Unit - we can accept your documents via e-mail at RS-Civil@co.anoka.mn.us or Fax-763-324-5070.
 When using either method, please include a contact phone number as payments will still be required in advance.
 If using an electronic method of delivery, we will contact you for electronic payment.
 As always, we can also still accept paperwork via USPS, FedEx or UPS.

-- Permits to purchase firearms may be processed via mail or email.
+- Permits to purchase firearms may be processed in-person, and via mail or email.
 If you have questions, call 763-324-5022 or visit the permits webpage.

 - We are evaluating some of the calls we respond to and how we respond to them.
 An example would be some very low priority level call such as a non-emergency medical situation.
 If the involved person has flu like symptoms and if there is no emergency such as difficulty breathing etc. we are only responding if requested to by fire/rescue or ambulance.

 - If we receive other low priority calls that can be handled by phone, a deputy will make a phone call to the reporting party and gather report information versus going in person.